Help for Postpartum Depression

 Postpartum Depression Hotline: 1-800-PPD-MOMS

 National Suicide Prevention Lifeline: 1-800-273-TALK (8255)

 Need help for postpartum depression?
 Our therapists are available for face to face sessions as online therapy sessions in limited areas.
-Contact us to find out how we can help.
+Contact us in Houston to find out how we can help.

 Postpartum depression is the most common complication women experience after childbirth — nearly 700,000 new moms suffer from it each year.
 Yet this serious mood disorder, characterized by sadness, anxiety, feelings of hopelessness and guilt, insomnia, and thoughts of harming the baby or oneself, continues to be widely misunderstood and frequently misdiagnosed.